-- M. Before filing an application for approval to acquire control of a licensee, a person may request in writing a determination from the Commission as to whether the person would be considered a person in control of a licensee upon consummation of a proposed transaction.
-If the Commission determines that the person would not be a person in control of a licensee, the proposed person and transaction is not subject to the requirements of subsections A and B. - N. If a multistate licensing process includes a determination pursuant to subsection M and an applicant avails itself or is otherwise subject to the multistate licensing process, (i) the Commission may accept the control determination of a lead investigative state with sufficient staffing, expertise, and minimum standards or (ii) if the Commonwealth is a lead investigative state, the Commission may investigate the applicant using the timeframes established by agreement through the multistate licensing process. - § 6.2-1937.
-Change of key individual; notice and required information. - A. A licensee adding or replacing any key individual shall provide (i) notice in a manner prescribed by the Commission within 15 days after the effective date of the key individual's appointment and (ii) information as required by § 6.2-1932 within 45 days after the effective date. - B. Within 90 days after the date on which the notice provided pursuant to subsection A was determined to be complete, the Commission may issue a notice of disapproval of a key individual if the competence, experience, character, or integrity of the individual is not in the best interests of the public or the customers of the licensee to permit the individual to be a key individual of such licensee. - C. A notice of disapproval shall contain a statement of the basis for disapproval and shall be sent to the licensee and the disapproved individual.
-A licensee may appeal a notice of disapproval within 30 days after receipt of such notice of disapproval. - D. If the notice provided pursuant to subsection A is not disapproved within 90 days after the date on
+N. Before filing an application for approval to acquire control of a licensee, a person may request in writing a determination from the Commission as to whether the person would be considered a person in control of a licensee upon consummation of a proposed transaction.
+If the Commission determines that the person would not be a person in control of a licensee, the person and transaction is not subject to the requirements of subsections A and B.

+O. If a multistate licensing process includes a determination pursuant to subsection N or the equivalent law of another state and a person invokes or is otherwise subject to the multistate licensing process, (i) the Commission may accept the control determination of a lead investigative state if the Commission finds that the lead investigative state has sufficient staffing, expertise, and minimum standards or (ii) if the Commonwealth is a lead investigative state, the Commission may investigate the person using the timeframes established by agreement through the multistate licensing process.

+§ 6.2-1937.
+Change of key individual; notice and required information.

+A. A licensee adding or replacing any key individual shall provide (i) notice in a manner prescribed by the Commission within 15 days after the effective date of the key individual's appointment and (ii) the items required by § 6.2-1932 within 45 days after the effective date.

+B. Within 90 days after the date on which the notice provided pursuant to subsection A was determined by the Commission to be complete, the Commission may issue a notice of disapproval of a key individual if the competence, experience, character, or integrity of the individual is not in the best interests of the public or the customers of the licensee to permit the individual to be a key individual of such licensee.

+C. A notice of disapproval shall contain a statement of the basis for disapproval and shall be sent to the licensee and the disapproved individual.
+A licensee may appeal a notice of disapproval within 30 days after receipt of such notice of disapproval.

-918 which the notice was determined to be complete, the key individual shall be deemed approved.
+D. If the notice provided pursuant to subsection A is not disapproved within 90 days after the date on which the notice was determined to be complete, the key individual shall be deemed approved.

-E. If a multistate licensing process includes a key individual notice review and disapproval process and the licensee avails itself of or is otherwise subject to the multistate licensing process, (i) the Commission may accept the determination of another state if the investigating state has sufficient staffing, expertise, and minimum standards or (ii) if the Commonwealth is a lead investigative state, the Commission may investigate the applicant using the timeframes established by agreement through the multistate licensing process.
+E. If a multistate licensing process includes a key individual notice review and disapproval process and the licensee avails itself or is otherwise subject to the multistate licensing process, (i) the Commission may accept the determination of a lead investigative state if the Commission finds that the lead investigative state has sufficient staffing, expertise, and minimum standards or (ii) if the Commonwealth is a lead investigative state, the Commission may investigate the key individual using the timeframes established by agreement through the multistate licensing process.